 we would be so simple that we couldn’t”

 Neuroscience and neuroanatomy are at the forefront of exploring this great unknown; the research output from these fields is mind-boggling (pardon the intended pun).
 But which recent findings are most likely to change neurological practice in the near future?
 Here are my top 6.

 1. Newly discovered brain lymphatic system

 A recent report that researchers have discovered a previously unknown lymphatic system in the brain is to say the least shocking.
-To imagine that these lymphatic channels have eluded the sharpest eyes and most focussed microscopes for centuries; goes to show how mysterious the brain indeed is.
+That these lymphatic channels have eluded the sharpest eyes and most focussed microscopes for centuries goes to show how mysterious the brain indeed is.
 Why has it stayed undiscovered for so long?
 Apparently because it is tucked behind a major blood vessel!
 Hiding in plain sight says one review article.
 The discovery is so important that one article says it will have the scientists rewriting textbooks.